Small Farm Big Life

 Instructions

-Cook the pasta per the packages instructions.
-Rinse the pasta in cold water and then pour into a large serving bowl.
-Set aside.
+Cook the pasta per the instructions on the box.
+Drain the pasta and rinse in cold water.
+Add to a large serving bowl.

 Supplies